OpenGPTX/docs/metadata/README.md

 Technically YAML is a superset of JSON.
 Which means (in theory at least), a YAML parser can understand JSON, but not necessarily the other way around.

-A `+` means a pro for YAML, A `-` means a pro for JSON:
+A `+` means a pro for YAML, A `-` means a pro for JSON found at [stackoverflow](https://stackoverflow.com/questions/1726802/what-is-the-difference-between-yaml-and-json):

-`+` visually easier to look at / easy for a human to read
+`+` YAML is visually easier to look at / easy for a human to read

-`+` YAML has the ability to reference other items within a YAML file using "anchors."
+`+` Python programmers are generally big fans of YAML, because of the use of indentation, rather than bracketed syntax, to indicate levels.

-+YAML is more robust about embedding other serialization formats such as JSON or XML within a YAML file.
+`+` YAML is more robust about embedding other serialization formats such as JSON or XML within a YAML file.

-`-` JSON is often faster and is probably still interoperable with more systems +Duplicate keys, which are potentially valid JSON, are definitely invalid YAML.
+`-` JSON is often faster and is probably still interoperable with more systems

-+Python programmers are generally big fans of YAML, because of the use of indentation, rather than bracketed syntax, to indicate levels.
-+YAML uses space indentation, which is familiar territory for Python developers.
--JSON is much faster to serialize and deserialize because of significantly less features than YAML to check for, which enables smaller and lighter code to process JSON.
+`-` JSON is much faster to serialize and deserialize because of significantly less features than YAML to check for, which enables smaller and lighter code to process JSON.

--YAML actually requires more characters than JSON
+`-` YAML actually requires more characters than JSON

+`+` YAML has the ability to reference other items within a YAML file using "anchors".

+`+` Duplicate keys, which are potentially valid JSON, are definitely invalid in YAML.

-+The lack of comments in JSON is, in practice, a real pain.
+`+` The lack of comments in JSON is, in practice, a real pain.

--YAML has widespread support, but is less ubiquitous than JSON, and each parser implements a different subset.
+`-` YAML has widespread support, but is less ubiquitous than JSON, and each parser implements a different subset.
 Hence YAML files are less interoperable than you might think.

+All in all:
+- Python programmers tend towards preferring YAML, JavaScript programmers towards JSON.
+- JSON is the winner for performance (if relevant) and interoperability.
+YAML is better for human-maintained files.
+- A good test about performance can be found in this [comment](https://stackoverflow.com/a/62843005).
+- There are a plethora of parsers that work very well in all languages for both YAML and JSON.
-It is relatively easy to convert one of those formats into the other.
+- It is relatively easy to convert one of those formats into the other.
 Be forewarned though, you will lose comments when converting a YAML document to JSON.

-JSON is much faster, at the expense of some readability, and features such as comments: https://stackoverflow.com/a/62843005

-Most of the time people will not use those extra features and the main difference is that YAML uses indentation whilst JSON uses brackets.
+- Most of the time people will not use those extra features and the main difference is that YAML uses indentation whilst JSON uses brackets.

-JSON is the winner for performance (if relevant) and interoperability.
-YAML is better for human-maintained files.

-There are a plethora of parsers that work very well in all languages for both YAML and JSON.
-Python programmers tend towards preferring YAML, JavaScript programmers towards JSON.
+Since we are more in a Python context, the performance is not relevent for small metadata files and the human readibility is a key factor in metadata, YAML is a good choice.
+By avoiding the usage of advanced features (like comments, anchors, ...) in YAML, we ensure very good compatibility with parsing libraries and being able to easily convert into JSON if needed.

-**Hence the file format JSON is the best option in our context to store metadata.**
+**Hence the file format YAML without using advanced YAML features (to be compatible with JSON) is the best option in our context to store metadata.**

 ## Programming language